Where Do You Pay off Student Loans?

 In that case, borrowers may have the option of refinancing student loans.
 This can be helpful when there are multiple loans to pay off since refinancing allows borrowers to combine multiple loans into a new single loan and qualifying borrowers may be able to secure a lower interest rate.

-SoFi’s student loan refinancing offers flexible terms, and low or variable interest rates.
-With no hidden fees or pre-payment penalties, borrowers can apply for refinancing in an easy online process—no phone calls required.
+SoFi’s student loan refinancing offers flexible terms and competitive interest rates.
+With no hidden fees or pre-payment penalties, borrowers can apply for refinancing in an easy online process — no phone calls required.

 The first step to figuring out student loan repayment is figuring out who holds the loan, but with the right help, borrowers can have a plan set up to conquer their loans before the grace period is even finished.